keelan-krinsky/Chemistry-Modules/Physics/ElectromagneticRadiation/Absorbance.md

 ---
 title: "Absorbance"
+author: "Keelan Krinsky"
-output: html_document
+output: pdf_document

 ---

 # Imports

-import Transmittance as Transmittance

 # Absorbance
 Absorbance is a measure of the extent to which a substance transmits electromagnetic radiation.